 When the placing authority confirms acceptance of our offer we will send out a formal contract together with necessary documentation regarding the transition and intended support for the person concerned.
 Once we are in receipt of the signed contract our transition process begins.

 Any change for someone with autism and/or other complex needs can be very difficult.
 Moving home can of course be stressful for any of us.
 The multiple changes that can be associated with such a move, whether in terms of relationships or physical environment for example, can be highly challenging and distressing for someone with complex needs.
 This can be the case, particularly if moves are poorly planned and supported and if the person’s needs and wishes are not properly considered or kept central to the move.

 The transition process will be managed by a senior manager from the relevant service who will work with the person, their family/carers and the authority that will fund the place, to ensure the move is properly planned and managed and that the best interests of the person are properly met.
 If somebody needs to come into our services urgently, we will of course support this by employing the same principles - seeking still to ensure the smoothest transition possible.

 Once the person has moved to one of our services we aim to ensure that they are as happy as possible from their very first day with all relevant documents including support plans, risk assessments and service user guides firmly in place.

-'.
-It's conveniently sized to allow you to take it along to meetings and has checklists and a notebook section to hopefully make it a useful reference tool for you.
+is conveniently sized to allow you to take it along to meetings and has checklists, jargon buster pages and a notebook section to hopefully make it a useful reference tool for you.
 If you'd like to receive a copy please get in touch and we'll post one out to you.
 You can view the electronic version by clicking on the image to the left or the link above.